 4. Honomanu Bay

 Want a black sand beach, but basically, all to yourself?
-There’s no signs for it along the main road and it generally flies under the radar, so you’ll easily avoid some of the Road to Hana crowds here.
-Unless you’ve got, like, a really hardcore vehicle, though, you shouldn’t drive down the unmaintained road to the beach but you can easily just park and walk to it from here.
+There’s no signs for Honomanu Bay along the main road, so it generally flies under the radar—meaning you can usually avoid some of the Road to Hana crowds here.

 5. Upper Waikani Falls